milkshaker7202/milk/README.md

-- 👋 Olá, me chamo Joohn - @joohngg
+- 👋 Hi, I am a 15 year old boy learning about programming.
-- 👀 Interessado em aprender bastante
+- 👀 I have a lot to learn about programming, development and database languages.
 - 🌱 Currently learning .py .js .html and .jar
-- 💞️ I’m looking to collaborate on ...
+- 💻 Follow me 🐦 @joohngg | 📸 @joohn.gg
-- 📫 You can call me by email: mrshaker13@gmail.com
+- 🇧🇷 Brazil is my home

 <!---
 joohngg/joohngg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.